babashka/cli/README.md

 - But with a better UX by not having to use quotes on the command line as a result of having to pass EDN directly: `:dir foo` instead of `:dir '"foo"'` or who knows how to write the latter in `cmd.exe` or Powershell.
-- Open world assumption: passing extra arguments does not break and arguments can be re-used in multiple contexts.
+- By default, employ an open world assumption: passing extra arguments does not break and arguments can be re-used in multiple contexts.
+- But also support incremental validations as a form of polishing a cli for production use.

 Both `:` and `--` are supported as the initial characters of a named option, but cannot be mixed.
-See [options](https://github.com/babashka/cli#options) for more details.
+See [options](#options) for more details.

-See [clojure CLI](https://github.com/babashka/cli#clojure-cli) for how to turn your exec functions into CLIs.
+See [clojure CLI](#clojure-cli) for how to turn your exec functions into CLIs.

 ## Projects using babashka CLI